Kevin Yoder

-Kevin Wayne Yoder (born January 8, 1976) is an American lawyer and politician who served as a member of the United States House of Representatives for from 2011 to 2019.
+Kevin Wayne Yoder (born January 8, 1976) is an American lawyer and former politician who served as a member of the United States House of Representatives for from 2011 to 2019.
 A Republican, Yoder was the Kansas State Representative for the 20th district from 2003 to 2011.
 In his 2018 reelection bid, he was defeated by Democrat Sharice Davids by ten percentage points.
+After leaving Congress, he became a lobbyist for Venture Government Strategies.

 Early life and education

 Yoder was born and raised on a grain and livestock farm in Yoder, Kansas, a small farming town outside of Hutchinson.
 He is the son of Susan Elizabeth Peck (née Alexander) and Wayne E. Yoder.
 His ancestry includes Northern Irish, German, and English.

 Yoder graduated from Hutchinson High School and, in 1999, from the University of Kansas with a dual major in English and Political Science.
 He served as KU Student Body president, president of the Kansas Union Memorial Corporation Board of Directors, and as a board member of the KU Athletics Corporation.
 He was a member of Lambda Chi Alpha fraternity, served as president, and received the 2012 Order of Achievement award from Lambda Chi Alpha.
 While at KU, Yoder interned with the Kansas State Legislature.
 In 2002, he received a J.D. degree from the University of Kansas Law School where he served for two years as Student Bar Association President.
 Yoder has served on the KU Law School Board of Governors.
 He was a 2007 graduate of Leadership Kansas.